DOCTRINE ARCHIVE INDEX

 There are some fundamental differences between the Gospel of John and the first three Synoptic Gospels.
 What they attempt to do is to give an historical treatment, a doctrinal treatment to the teachings of Christ while He was here on earth.
 John does the same thing, but the Gospel of John is fundamentally different.
 It is composed differently than the other three Gospels.
 Anybody who looks at John even superficially is able to see that without any doubt.

 Are you a misfit?
 Probably.
-The fact that you are reading this makes it likely that you are a spiritual misfit.
-If you are like me you sometimes feel that you do not "fit" into the world, your culture, even your village or town.
-Like me, many of you have rejected religious traditions you received from fathers and mothers, family and friends, teachers or clergy.
-This probably caused some drastic changes—even severe conflicts—with those same people.
-Some of you have gone from organization to organization searching for spiritual understanding and truth.
-This is a sign of misfit-ism.
+The fact that you are reading this article makes it likely you are a spiritual misfit.
+If you are like me, you sometimes feel that you do not "fit" into the world, your culture, even your village or town.

 The biblical teaching concerning vows should be taken seriously by any person wanting to observe scriptural principles.
 The question is as significant today as it ever was.
 The principle is clear, but how does this pertain to the New Testament believer?
 In some religious circles, and with certain devout persons, it is of very great concern!
 This is because vows to God are still being made either as a religious duty to perform certain activities or to refrain from others.
 This results in disastrous and devastating consequences for some people.